Barbara Castle: Minister of Transport, 1965–1968

 Castle also sanctioned the construction of the Humber Bridge, which was the world's longest suspension bridge upon its opening in 1981.
 In late 1965, the Labour MP for nearby Kingston upon Hull North died, triggering a by-election.
 The marginal seat was of critical importance to the government and its loss would have reduced Labour's majority in the House of Commons to just one.
 Harold Wilson invoked Castle to find the necessary funding and promise the bridge's construction as an 'election sweetener'.
 The move paid off, with Labour holding the seat.

 She presided over the closure of approximately 2,050 miles of railways as she enacted her part of the Beeching cuts—a betrayal of pre-election commitments by the Labour party to halt the proposals.
 Nevertheless, she refused closure of several lines, one example being the Looe Valley Line in Cornwall, and introduced the first Government rail subsidies for socially necessary but unprofitable railways in the Transport Act 1968.

 One of her most memorable achievements as Transport minister was to pass legislation decreeing that all new cars had to be fitted with seat belts.
 Despite being appointed to the Ministry of Transport, a role which she was originally unenthusiastic about, Castle could not actually drive herself, and was chauffeured to functions.
 (The Labour politician Hazel Blears recalled driving Castle at one time as a young Labour Party activist in the 1980s.)
 Despite her lack of a driving licence, she attracted controversy when she told local government leaders to give added emphasis to motor vehicle access in urban areas, as "most pedestrians are walking to or from their cars."

-Castle and her husband, Edward Castle, had bought a new flat in John Spencer Square in late 1967 while she was the Minister of Transport.
+Castle and her husband, Edward Castle, bought a new flat in John Spencer Square in late 1967 while she was the Minister of Transport.